JihwanMyung/LocoBox/README.md

 Run Python GUI interface by double-clicking the .py file or on command-line using python3.

 ## Deployment

-This software system requires Arduino Mega 2560 for controlling 10 boxes and a digital slot extension (custom-made).
+This software system requires Arduino Mega 2560 for controlling either 5 (main release) or 10 boxes (optional) and a digital slot extension (custom-made).
 Each box requires 1 PIR sensor (digital input) and 1 relay switch.

 ## Authors